Ragdoll (film): Production

 The film was originally announced in 1992, but it did not begin pre-production until 1999.
 Charles Band stated that rumors that Paramount had shut down production of the film were untrue; he chose not to shoot the film, as he felt that it needed more time to develop.

 Release

+Ragdoll was released on VHS and DVD on December 21, 1999.
+Ragdoll was the first release under Big City Pictures, a sub-label of Full Moon Studios specializing in urban movies featuring predominantly African American casts and crews.

+Soundtrack

 Big City Records, a music label owned by Full Moon, released an associated soundtrack, Ragdoll: Music Inspired By The Motion Picture.
 This was the label's first release.

 Reception

 Dread Central thought highly of the edited version of the film for Devil Dolls, writing "here’s a halfway decent story here and some enjoyably hammy acting bolstering it".

+Merchandising

+A twelve inch replica of the ragdoll was released in 2000 by Full Moon Toys.

+Sequel

+A sequel reportedly entered development in the early 2000s but didn't get past pre-production.

+In other media

+The ragdoll appears in the fifth issue of Dollman Kills the Full Moon Universe, a crossover comic featuring Brick Bardo from Dollman tracking down different Full Moon monsters and villains to kill, published by Full Moon Comix in 2018.